-We do not encourage this practice and if you would like to contribute for our staff’s welfare, you can do through the Employee Benevolence Fund.
+We do not encourage this practice and if you would like to contribute to our staff’s welfare, you can go to the Employee Benevolence Fund.
 You can contact our staff at the International Patients department for more details.

 Your loved ones can reach you by giving the contact numbers of the hospital that you are in.
 Hospital telephone numbers are available in the Contact us section of this website.

 To make an international call you have two options.

 Dial ‘0’ from the phone provided in your room and dial your country code followed by area code and then the mobile or landline number.Dial ‘9’ to get connected to our operator who would connect you to the destination.

 Please note that all international calls are charged on pulse rates that vary by country and this will be added to your bill.